 Sweet gum trees make beautiful additions to landscapes.
 Their size and large, full crowns provide abundant shade to gardens, sidewalks, parks and streets.
 Their foliage takes on a range of fall colors, including orange, to yellow, red and purple, livening up the landscape.
 Sweet gum trees also serve as privacy barriers and provide seclusion in gardens.

-We offer Free Delivery Within a 50-mile radius of Lakeland, Florida (All other delivery fees will be quoted at time of purchase), and a One-Year Guarantee on every tree planted by The Tree Planters.
+Delivery is included in the price of your tree.
+We proudly serve the entire state of Florida.
+(All other delivery fees will be quoted at time of purchase), and a One-Year Guarantee on every tree planted by The Tree Planters.

 A Floridata Plant Profile 270 Liquidambar styraciflua